newmacuser/Strong-password-generator/README.md

 Usage:

-    # For Ubuntu users
+    # Example, for Ubuntu users, execute:
-    ./pswdgen.ubuntu.x
+    ./passwdgen.ubuntu.x
-    # Then, follow the instructions to fill in the required info for a unique password.
+    # Then, follow the instructions to fill in the required information for a unique password.
+    # You will find a output file 'recovery.key' in the same directory.

-    # For Debian users
+    # For recovering an old password, simply execute:
-    ./pswdgen.debian.x
+    ./passwdrec.ubuntu.x
-    # Then, follow the instructions to fill in the required info for a unique password.
+    # Follow the instructions to fill in your recovery key and user information.